Stellarium/stellarium/README_RaspberryPi.txt

 make
 make install

+This takes again some time but should now compile without further issues.

 5) CHANGES MADE TO THE CODE:
 ================================

 CMakeFile.txt: added Raspi settings, minQt=5.4, prevent CMake policy warning for >3.0.2.
+               For now, deactivated building most plugins to save build time.
+Can be reactivated later, on this platform select only what you need.
 StelOpenGL.hpp add some lines to define GL_DOUBLE, set that to regular float.
 Hopefully effect is small...

 6) PROBLEMS DETECTED